jarrodtaylor/jarrodtaylor.github.io/.alternator/.readme/contract-gigs/paypal.md

 leveraged PayPal services to manage payments, users, locations, products, and shopping sessions.

-We used Bluetooth Low Energy to interface with cash registers for in-store digital payments.
+We used Bluetooth Low Energy to interface with cash registers for in–store digital payments.

 - Bluetooth Low Energy